 Damian Scholl is a composer of both contemporary music for the concert hall and music for film and theater.

-Damian continued to pursue his interest in composition by enrolling in the University of the Arts (UDK) Berlin, where he studied from 2008-2013 with Daniel Ott and Walter Zimmermann.
-During his years at the UdK, Damian studied for a semester with David Fennessy at the Royal Conservatoire of Scotland Glasgow.
-This exposure to the school English and Scottish contemporary music proved to be important in Damian’s studies- many echoes of these traditions can be heard in his work.
+Scholl continued to pursue his interest in composition by enrolling in the University of the Arts (UDK) Berlin, where he studied from 2008-2013 with Daniel Ott and Walter Zimmermann.
+During his years at the UdK, Scholl also studied with David Fennessy at the Royal Conservatoire of Scotland in Glasgow.
+After his graduation he went on to study filmmusic at the Filmuniversity „Konrad Wolf“ Babelsberg where he finished his academic education in 2017.

-His oeuvre to this date includes works for solo instruments and small chamber ensembles, as well as bigger works including a chamber opera and works for symphonic orchestra.
-Damians works for film and concert hall treads off the beaten path.
+Damian Scholl's oeuvre to this date includes works for solo instruments and small chamber ensembles, as well as bigger works including a chamber opera and works for symphonic orchestra.
+His works for film and concert hall treads off the beaten path.
 They distinguish themselves in their subtlety and sensibility.

 Damian Scholl is based in Berlin.